Computational Biology of Infection Research

 - Philipp Münch

-- Jeffrey Gordon and Peter Turnbaugh, Center for Genome Sciences, Washington University, St. Louis, MO, USA
+- Jeffrey Gordon and Peter Turnbaugh, Center for Genome Sciences, Washington University, St. Louis, Missouri, USA

 - Phil Hugenholtz, Australian Center for Ecogenomics, Queensland, Australia

-- Isidore Rigoutsos, Computational Medicine Center, Thomas Jefferson University, Philadelphia, PA, USA
+- Isidore Rigoutsos, Computational Medicine Center, Thomas Jefferson University, Philadelphia, Pennsylvania, USA